Kyle-Lewis/Kyle-Lewis.github.io/_posts/2017-12-24-Regressions-And-Batch-Gradient-Descent.md

 I'm cross referencing quite a few resources while I get into this subject, but the core resources are lectures provided online.
 For this particular post:

-The first of Andrew Ng's lectures on Machine Learning, provided by Stanford:
+- The first of Andrew Ng's lectures on Machine Learning, provided by Stanford:

-	- Lecture 1: Introduction
+	- Lecture 1: <a href="https://www.youtube.com/watch?v=UzxYlbK2c7E&list=PLA89DCFA6ADACE599&index=1" target="_blank">Introduction</a>

-	- Lecture 2: linear regression, gradient descent
+	- Lecture 2: <a href="https://www.youtube.com/watch?v=5u4G23_OohI&list=PLA89DCFA6ADACE599&index=2" target="_blank">linear regression, gradient descent</a>

 - The third of Yaser Abu-Mostafa's lectures, provided by CalTech:

-	- Lecture 3: The Linear Model
+	- Lecture 3: <a href="https://www.youtube.com/watch?v=FIbVs5GbBlQ&index=3&list=PLD63A284B7615313A" target="_blank">The Linear Model</a>

-- Data from UC Irvine's machine learning repository
+- Data from <a href="http://archive.ics.uci.edu/ml/index.php" target="_blank">UC Irvine's machine learning repository</a>

-- The code for these regressions on my GitHub in the LSR folder
+- The code for these regressions <a href="https://github.com/Hobbes1/MachineLearningProjects/tree/464d9dd47d9d2ab7ba62cfc863c1eb4c0d99b360/1_LSR" target="_blank">on my GitHub in the LSR folder</a>

 <h2 align="center">Motivation</h2>